Rapiddot/seedboxes_docs/docs/gettingstarted/How_to_use_your_Seedboxes.cc_VPN_service.md

 ---
+id: how-to-use-your-VPN-service
+title: How to use your Seedboxes.cc VPN Service
 toc_min_heading_level: 2
 toc_max_heading_level: 4
 description: Learn how to set up and use the Seedboxes.cc VPN service with Wireguard for secure and anonymous internet browsing.